 Under the Unified Program, application forms are standardized and consolidated, inspections are combined where possible, annual fees for each program element are merged into a single fee system, and enforcement procedures are made more consistent.
 The goal of the Unified Program is to create a more cohesive, effective and efficient program.
 As part of this program, the State has assessed a service fee (surcharge) to fund their oversight activities; the local agency collects the surcharge for the state, but retains no portion of it.

 Hazardous Material Business Plan (also known as a Unified Program Facility Permit Application) [Health and Safety Code (H&SC), Chapter 6.95] A Business Plan means a separate plan for each facility, site, or branch of a business. the completion and submittal of the Business Plan serves as the CUPA Unified Program Permit Application.

-A business is required to establish and submit a Business Plan if the facility handles hazardous material equal to or greater than 55 gallons, 500 pounds or 200 cubic feet of any or applicable radioactive materials at any time during the year.
+A business is required to establish and submit a Business Plan if the facility handles hazardous material equal to or greater than 55 gallons, 500 pounds or 200 cubic feet at any time during the year.
 Examples of common materials considered to be hazardous are all types of fuels (including propane), oil (including both new and used oil), paints, inks, solvents, compressed gas over 200 cubic feet at or above 15 psi and those materials which require a Material Safety Data Sheet (MSDS) or have a NFPA rating of 1 or higher for health, flammability, reactivity or have a specific hazard.